 1) Click Macintosh HD from the Finder sidebar.
 If you don’t see it, open Finder > press Command + Comma (,) > Sidebar and check the first option under Locations.

 2) Click System > Library and open the Desktop Pictures folder.

 3) If the above step doesn’t work for you, click the arrow next to the Library folder to expand it.
 Next, scroll down to and double-click Desktop Pictures.

-The Desktop Pictures folder will pop open and you’ll see all of those beautiful images.
+The Desktop Pictures folder will pop open, and you’ll see all of those beautiful images in HEIC, PNG, or JPG formats.
 There is also a folder with the Solid Colors images inside if you want to see those.